 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-Pharmacy Tech Training Programs
+Pharmacy Tech Degree Programs

 The fastest route to becoming a pharmacy technician is through a certificate or diploma program.
 These take around two semesters, or one year to complete.
 Some states will require you to pass a certification exam after your program.
 Pharmacy technician associate’s degree programs provide a greater depth of study in the pharmaceutical sciences and in management and customer service, as well as general education classes.
 Associate’s degree programs take approximately two years to complete.
 Prospective pharmacy technicians who are considering an undergraduate degree in the future may want to go with an associates’ degree, as many of their credits can be applied to a future degree.
 Those who graduate from an associate’s degree program may find themselves in greater demand or eligible for more generous compensation.
 Often, degree holders are better positioned for advancement.
 The choice between these two paths will depend on your goals and the amount of money you have available to invest in your education, but it is important to select a program that is accredited.

-Questions to Ask Pharmacy Technician Courses
+Questions to Ask Pharmacist Technician Courses

-Enroll in the Right Homewood Pharmacy Tech Course
+Find the Best Homewood Pharmacy Tech Course